yogsototh/fuck-cors/README.md

 # fuck-cors

 A Clojure library designed to fuck CORS and open your API completely.
+So all cross domain HTTP calls should works.
-So all AJAX Call should alway works, be it with cookies or not.
+It should works with cookies too.

 In which case should you use this library: